Cuba 60 - Cuba’s Medical Internationalism Tour 2019

 Charing Cross Centre, 19 St John Maddermarket, NR2 1DN

 Cuban Embassy Bar, Moseley, B13 8HW.
-Public meeting followed by social.
+Public meeting followed by live music and social.

 Secular Hall, 75 Humberstone Gate, LE1 1WB